AsmaaAamir/CI_PP1_TSO/README.md

 ### User Stories

 ### First-time User:
-1. As first-time user, I want to know where I can find store contact number.
+1. As first-time user, I want to know where I can find bakery contact number.
-2. As first-time user, I want to know how to find the store address.
+2. As first-time user, I want to know how to find the bakery address.
-3. As first-time user, I would like to do a cake test for my wedding before I place my order.
+3. As first-time user, I would like to do  cake test for my wedding before I place my order.
-4. As first-time user, I want to know what kind on ingredient bakry uses.
+4. As first-time user, I want to know what kind on ingredient bakery uses.

 ### Returning User:
-1. As a returning user, I want to know where I could find daily freshly bakes flavours of cupcake and brownies.
+5. As a returning user, I want to know where I could find daily freshly bakes flavours of cupcake and brownies.
-2. As a returning user, I would like to alter my birthday cake order where do I do.
+6. As a returning user, I would like to alter my birthday cake order where do I do.
-3. As a returning user, I want to know where can I find infromation about current or upcoming competition.
+7. As a returning user, I want to know where can I find infromation about current or upcoming competition.
-4. As a returning user, I want to when can I place Mother's Day cake order.
+8. As a returning user, I want to when can I place Mother's Day cake order.

 ## Design

 ### Design choice
-The webpage was designed with keeping the store and the logo in vision, giving its user experience of colour, happiness and comfort.
+When design the webpage I kept the bakery and the logo in vision, giving its users experience of colour, happiness and comfort.
 ### Colour
 When choosing the colour scheme, I kept the colourful cakes and happiness one feel when they are eatting a cake.
-Also keeping the logo in mind, I went for pink and light colours.
+Also keeping the logo in mind so, I went for pink and bright colours.
 ### Fonts
-When deciding on the font I kept the logo in mind and how the cake gives a smooth finsih.
+When deciding on the font I kept the logo in mind and how the cake gives a smooth finish.
 So, I chose dancing script for my heading matching my logo and caveat so it's easy-to-read the content.
 ### Strucure
 Upon arriving on the website, the user sees the logo with navigation bar which takes them to any of the pages they would like.
-However if the user wanted to go back to home pagethey could just click the logo on any page and  would take the user back to home page.
+However if the user wanted to go back to home page they could just click the logo on any page and would take the user back to home page.
 The website consists of four pages:
-- A home page - that has two section one for Daily Flavours and second section is for News about the bakery.
+- A home page - that has a carousel and two section one for Daily Flavours and second section is for News about the bakery.
-- A about page - that tells user about the bakery, the ingredient the bakery uses and how everything is freshly  made every day.
+- A about us page - that tells user about the bakery, the ingredient the bakery uses and how everything is freshly made every day.
 - A product page - that gives you option to choose from products cakes, wedding Cakes, Cupcakes and Brownies.
-- A contact us page - that has a form allowing user to send bakery a message or enquiry, information on how contact store and a Map to find the bakery.
+- A contact us page - that has a form allowing user to send bakery a message or enquiry, information on how contact bakery and a Map to find the bakery.
 <br>
 Basicly the structue of the website is simple easy to learn your way and find what the user is looking for.